Bouchard-class minesweeper: Service history

 The Bouchard class were all given names of famous Argentine naval commanders.
 They were commissioned by the Argentine Navy in the late 1930s and remained in service until the late 1960s.
 The ships in the class were used in exercises with the main fleet, and very frequently assigned to the Patagonian seas where conditions are very rough.
 The stability problem of this design was worsened in those seas, which eventually led to the loss of Fournier with all hands during a storm in the Straits of Magellan on 22 September 1949.
-Fournier had struck an uncharted rock at the entrance to the San Gabriel Channel.
+Fournier struck an uncharted rock at the entrance to the San Gabriel Channel.

 Three ships were transferred to the Paraguayan Navy after being decommissioned by Argentina, and remained in service as of the late 1990s.
 The three ships included Bouchard and Seaver, and Py with Bouchard being renamed Nanawa and commissioned into the Paraguayan Navy on 14 March 1964.
 Seaver became Capitan Meza and commissioned on 6 May 1968.
 Py became Teniente Farina and commissioned on 6 May 1968.
 In Paraguayan service they were used as river patrol craft and could carry naval mines.
 Their armament was modified to just one quad 40 mm mount and the two machine guns.
 Teniente Farina was berthed at Asunción in 2009 with the intention of converting the vessel to a museum ship.